Classic-Fortress/server-qwprogs/README.md

 New commands
 ------------

-* `setinfo reloadvolume 0` 0 - 1 volume for reloading sounds
+* `reloadvolume 0` 0 - 1 volume for reloading sounds
 * `fo_reloadalpha x` alpha of viewmodel when reloading, 0 for invisible
 * `cmd updateserver` tell server to pull latest progs and maps
 * `+slot n` bind. fires nth weapon